apache/camel-website/content/blog/2024/12/kaoto-release-2.3.0/index.md

    - syntax assist & highlight
    - better Drag and Drop capability for fields and functions
  - Data Preview - feed an example input, and instantly see the mapping outcome directly in the UI
- - Support Setting Camel Variables/Message Headers directly in the UI
+ - Support setting Camel Variables/Message Headers directly in the UI
- - Support assuming data structure (schema) by attaching a data example, such as XML instance and JSON instance
+ - Support inferring data structure (schema) by attaching a data example, such as XML instance and JSON instance
  - `xs:include` and `xs:import` support for XML schema
  - Enum mapping

 and much more, so stay tuned!

 ### [Breaking] deprecated URI field serialization in favor of the YAML parameters field approach
-The URI field has been deprecated in favor of the YAML parameters field approach.
+Serializing component's parameters to the URI field has been deprecated in Kaoto favoring the parameters field approach from the YAML DSL.
 This change allows for a more flexible and user-friendly experience when configuring components.

 | URI serialized | Parameters serialized |
 | --- | --- |